-Most parents want to set up a college fund for their kids.
+Setting up a college fund for your kids sounds easy enough, right?
 The challenge is knowing how and when to start.
 What’s the right age, how much should you save, and which savings plan is best?

 The process can be overwhelming, but rest assured, BALANCE is ready to help.
 Check out these effective tips to get your college savings plan on track.